-Let us postpone a discussion of what this course is really about to the end of the course, and for now just describe the mechanics of the course.
+It is easiest to describe the course in terms of its mechanics.
 We will practise the precise statement of various computational problems, think about different strategies or algorithms to solve them, reason about their correctness, evaluate these algorithms from the point of view of efficiency (usually running time), and develop a feel for the difficulty of problems and the applicability of various techniques we will learn.
 It is convenient to organize the course in terms of the following topics: